 a company listed on that market, then the real question is: Would you invest in a company that is losing money and

-increasing debt for several years in a row ?
-Or would you invest in its competitors with increasing market share and
+increasing its debt for several years in a row?
+Or would you invest in one of its competitors which shows increasing

-profit (surplus)?
-Granted that USA Inc. is the largest company in the global market, but global investors consider
+market share and profit (surplus)?
+Granted that USA Inc. is the largest company in the global market, but the global

-profitable growth and performance trends more than the size.
+investors put more weight on profitable growth and performance trends than the size.

-• The worst thing that could happen is the loss of confidence in U.S. economy.
-If U.S. government does not commit
+• The worst thing that could happen would be the loss of confidence in the U.S. economy.
+If the U.S. Government

-to reducing federal budget deficits, at some point in time, foreign banks could panic and rush to dump their dollars to
+does not commit to reducing federal budget deficits, at some point in time foreign banks could panic and rush to dump

-be the first out of a sinking currency, thus making the economic crisis far worse and recovery more difficult.
-China has
+their dollars to be the first out of a sinking currency, thus making the economic crisis far worse and recovery more

-businesses, stock market, home owners and U.S. economy as a whole.
+value, interest rate, stock market, homeowners and the U.S. economy as a whole.

 3) U.S. Social Risks